 Structure of RoIS Framework

 The cases on HRI service as a part of RoIS service are described above.
 However, service robot is a robot which provides “robotic services” interacting with humans in the shared environment; here the “service” includes physical actions or information which work on the surroundings.
 To describe such service processes, or to exchange description of services, provided by service robots, it can have much wider interaction with the surroundings.
-The Robotic Interaction Service (RoIS) Framework abstracts the hardware in the service robot (sensors and actuators) and the functions provided by the robots and /or components, and provides a uniform interface between service robots and applications.
+One is an object interaction service such as object handling and the other is an environment interaction such as delivery services.
+Here, we focus on the objects which DO NOT have abilities to interact to others subjectively [non-intelligent, physical object].
+The Robotic Interaction Service (RoIS) Framework abstracts the hardware in the service robot (sensors and actuators) and the Human/Environment/Object – Robot Interaction (HRI/ERI/ORI) functions provided by the robots and /or components, and provides a uniform interface between service robots and applications.